Texas school shooting: Everything we know so far

 Teenage gunman confirmed dead in one of Texas’s worst school shootings

-Fourteen students and a teacher were shot dead in a mass shooting at an elementary school in Uvalde, Texas, on Tuesday, Governor Greg Abbott has announced.
+A teenage gunman has murdered at least nineteen children and two teachers in a shooting at an elementary school in Uvalde, Texas, on Tuesday, officials have said.

-A lone gunman is believed to have opened fire shortly before midday at Robb Elementary School and the school was immediately placed into lockdown.
+The shooter is believed to have opened fire shortly before midday at Robb Elementary School and the school was immediately placed into lockdown.

-Mr Abbott confirmed the shooter, who is believed to be an 18-year-old from Uvalde, had been killed.
+Governor Greg Abbott confirmed the shooter, who he named as Salvador Romas, an 18-year-old from Uvalde, had been killed.

-Uvalde Memorial Hospital said in a statement just before 4pm that a total of 13 students had been transported to its emergency room in ambulances and buses.
-Two were pronounced dead on arrival.
+Mr Abbott said there were unconfirmed reports that Romas had killed his grandmother before driving to the elementary school and abandoning his vehicle.

-At least one adult was also taken to hospital after the shooting.
-Two of the injured were transported to a nearby trauma centre for treatment.
+He then entered the school with a handgun and possibly a rifle, the Texas governor said.

 There is an active shooter at Robb Elementary.
 Law enforcement is on site.
 Your cooperation is needed at this time by not visiting the campus.
 As soon as more information is gathered it will be shared.— Uvalde CISD (@Uvalde_CISD) May 24, 2022